-The BioRegional North American team concentrates on delivering the One Planet Communities programe in North America, provides a wide range of consultancy services and is actively engaged in working with policy makers.
+The Bioregional North American team concentrates on delivering the One Planet Communities programme in North America, provides a wide range of advisory services focused on behaviour change for sustainability, and is actively engaged in working with policy makers.

-BioRegional North America's board of directors includes green building pioneers, architects, and developers.
+Bioregional North America’s board of directors includes green building pioneers, architects, and real estate developers.

-The BioRegional North American consulting team draw upon and contribute to the international expertise of BioRegional's consulting practice within the One Planet Communities program.
-Our consulting practice is based on lessons learned and best practices from our pioneering work building leading green developments such as BedZED and developing comprehensive sustainability strategies for enterprises around the world.
+The Bioregional North American team draws upon and contributes to the international expertise of Bioregional’s advisory practice within the One Planet Communities program.
+Our advisory practice is based on lessons learned and best practices from our pioneering work building leading green developments such as BedZED and developing comprehensive sustainability strategies for enterprises around the world.

-Our consultants have a broad range of hands-on expertise, including: green building materials (in particular interior fit-up and LEED compliance); carbon and ecological footprinting; community engagement, integrated design, facilitation, asset-mapping and social marketing skills; facilitation of integrated design teams; green marketing and retail web strategies; sustainable business, knowledge management and change management; environmental law and policy reform; and zero (fossil) energy developments.
+Our team has a broad range of hands-on expertise, including: training eco-concierges and property teams in occupant engagement tactics that increase building efficiency and reduce tenant footprint; fostering collaborative consumption in multi-family buildings; development of online assessment and footprinting tools; green building materials (in particular interior fit-up and LEED compliance); carbon and ecological footprinting; community engagement, integrated design, facilitation, asset-mapping and social marketing skills; facilitation of integrated design teams; green marketing and retail web strategies; sustainable business, knowledge management and change management; environmental law and policy reform; and zero (fossil) energy developments.

 We have worked on many of the leading green developments in North America and are deeply networked with cutting-edge developments and sustainability initiatives world-wide.